da5atar/py_tools/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](MIT.txt) for details.
+This project is licensed under the CC0 1.0 License.
+See [LICENSE](LICENSE) for details.

 ## Badges